captbaritone/webamp/README.md

 ## Running locally vs. Production

-Running Winamp2-js locally is as simple as cloning this repository and opening `index.html` in your browser.
+Running Winamp2-js locally is as simple as cloning this repository and opening `index.html` in your browser, but you will need to have a local web server to run it on.
 You can run `r.js -o build.js` in the `js/` directory to build the production version which reduces the number of http requests.

 ## Reference